samvardani/GuardBench/EXECUTIVE_SUMMARY.md

 The platform's unique governance focus, combined with self-hosting capabilities and automated red-teaming, positions it perfectly for regulated industries where current cloud-only solutions fall short.

-**With disciplined execution of the strategic roadmap, SafetyEval will achieve industry-leading status within 12 months.**
+**With disciplined execution of the strategic roadmap, SeaRai will achieve industry-leading status within 12 months.**

 ---